ottawan25/quaet/README.md

 ![ask_question](./images/s06_02_send_request.png)

-To verify if the result indeed comes from OpenAI, let's inspect the logs.
+To verify if the result indeed comes from GenAI, let's inspect the logs.
 You should find 'app.log' created in the log directory.
-If the log at that timestamp contains 'OpenAI API Call' and includes the following entry, it confirms receipt of the response message from OpenAI.
+If the log at that timestamp contains 'GenAI API Call' and includes the following entry, it confirms receipt of the response message from GenAI.
 The log directory is specified by the environment variable PRE_LOG_DIR.

 ```
 $ cat app.log